North Korea calls UN Guterres a 'US puppet' after launch - ExBulletin

 Friday’s launch of the ICBM was the latest in a torrid round of missile tests underway in North Korea that experts say is aimed at bolstering its nuclear capability and increasing its influence in future diplomacy.

-North Korea said leader Kim Jong Un observed the launch of its Hwasong-17 missile on Friday and called it another reliable weapon and maximum capability to contain US military threats.
-Some experts say the Hwasong-17 is still under development, but is the North’s longest-range missile and is designed to carry multiple nuclear warheads to defeat US missile defense systems. .
+North Korea said leader Kim Jong Un observed Friday’s launch of its Hwasong-17 missile and called it another “reliable weapon of maximum capability to contain US military threats”. range missile and is designed to carry multiple nuclear warheads to defeat US missile defense systems.

 North Korea has argued that its testing activities are a warning to the United States and South Korea about their series of military exercises that the North sees as a rehearsal for an invasion.
 Washington and Seoul have maintained that their drills were defensive in nature.